FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Having the right dog grooming aids and equipment to hand is essential because dog hair quickly becomes a part of your daily life.... and can take over if you don't keep on top of it!
+Having the right dog grooming aids and equipment to hand is hugely important because dog hair quickly becomes a part of your daily life.... and can take over if you don't keep on top of it.

 Regular brushing, a bath every now and then, at-home trims (or a visit to the dog groomer) and even a quick spritz of a problem-solving product all help to keep the 'fuzzies' under control.